-- 1) The equity exposure will not exceed seventy percent (70%) of the portfolio at market value.
+1) The equity exposure will not exceed seventy percent (70%) of the portfolio at market value.
 A high level of diversification across industry and individual holdings will be maintained.
 The maximum exposure to any industry shall be 20% of the total portfolio's market value and the maximum exposure to an individual security shall be 8% of the total portfolio's market value.
 The majority of holdings shall be listed on a major exchange to take advantage of listing requirements, disclosure rules, and to improve liquidity.
 Prudent standards of quality will be developed and maintained by the investment manager.
 Companies whose securities are held should exhibit strong financial position and have a record of profitable operating results.
 It is expected that the majority of issues held shall be B+ or better rated securities by Standard & Poor's Corp. and the average rating of stocks shall meet this minimum test.
-The preference is for high quality dividend paying securities. - 2) The fixed income exposure will be a minimum of thirty percent (30%) of the portfolio at market value.
-Except for U.S. Treasury and Agency obligations, the debt portion of the portfolio shall not contain more than ten percent (10%) from any given issuer.
-Maturity should be limited to fifteen years or less.
-The average maturity must not exceed eight years.
-The average quality rating of the fixed income portion of the portfolio should be A rated or better.
-The total percentage of the non-convertible fixed income portion rated less than A may not exceed ten percent (10%).
+The preference is for high quality dividend paying securities.

-NOTE 15.
+NOTE 14.
 ASSETS DESIGNATED FOR PERMANENT ENDOWMENT (Continued)